whittakers factory tour new zealand

 2018.
 Launch of NZ Chocolate Week (1-7 October) to celebrate this thriving industry!
 The Chocolate and Coffee Show is back at The Cloud, 6 and 7 October 2018.
 If you have further information to add to our chocolate history in New Zealand, please get in touch [email protected].
 Chocolate Week is designed to highlight the phenomenal talent ...

-About.
+Values.
+Our Story.
 After sailing to Christchurch in 1890, J.H Whittaker began making and selling chocolate from the back of his horse and cart.
 Fast forward to today, Whittaker's Chocolate is New Zealand's most loved chocolate brand and have been voted "New Zealand's Most Trusted Brand" 12 years in a row.
-"Cocoa often comes from developing ...
+"Cocoa often comes from ...